WSA M03: Storage & File Services

 Storage Spaces: Architecture

 Storage Spaces pools physical disks into virtual storage with built-in resilience.
+Three layers stack on top of each other — right panel shows the relationship:

 Storage Spaces: pool, virtual disk, volume 3.
 Volume NTFS Volume, D: Data, 1.8 TB formatted, drive letter, mounted 2.
 Virtual Disk VDisk1, Mirror 2 TB, 2-way VDisk2, Parity 1 TB, dual VDisk3, Simple 500 GB, no resil.
 1. Storage Pool Pool1, 6 disks, 6 TB total raw 1TB 1TB 1TB 1TB 1TB 1TB physical